CostaFot/android--whatsapp-stickers-kotlin/README.md

 - MVVM

-- Dagger2-android for dependency injection.
+- Dagger2-android for dependency injection

 - Navigation AAC

-- RxJava
+- Kotlin coroutines

 You are free to use this repo for your own project with proper attribution.